chenxuan520/cppweb/README.en.md

 - Detailed documentation in Chinese, all code is open source

-- Lightweight, the core code has only one header file, the code is less than 5000 lines, you can directly use the header file to operate
+- Lightweight, the core code has only one header file, the code contains 5000 lines of comments, and can be directly operated using the header file

 ## project structure

 - cppweb.h in hpp is all code, including this header file can be used

+- Hpp cpp is the project source file directory

 - example is an example of use, it is recommended to read first

 - doc is a description document, including the usage of functions and classes

 - class is compiled for some classes, including a simple memory leak detection header file

 - bin is the executable

 - install.sh runs the script for the server

 - The old folder is the header and source files of version 1.0, which is not recommended

 ## Project Features